Digital-Grinnell/slack-archive/README.md

+# Slack-Archive Notes

+The Slack archives that I'm creating reside in smb://storage/library/mcfatem/slack-archives.

 # Export your Slack workspace as static HTML

 Alright, so you want to export all your messages on Slack.
 You want them in a format that you